OBULAMRANA/accept_coupon/README.md

 Coupons Accepted/Rejected
 ---

+Bar Cupons Accepted:827

+Bar Cupons Rejected:1190

+41% Accepted the bar coupons

 ![image](https://github.com/user-attachments/assets/09ac1ef5-6651-4477-8fc5-0e01a25b0944)

 Acceptance rate comparision (Under 25 and Above 25)
 ---

+Total Bar Accepted Count: 2017

+Drivers below 25: 247

+Drivers above 25:580

 ![image](https://github.com/user-attachments/assets/e048a629-cc20-437d-aead-7911bdb891af)

 Acceptance rate comparision (no kids,other than farming,went more than once to bar)
 ---

+Drivers who goes to bar with passaner are not kids :551

+Drivers who goes to bar with no kids & passaner are not farming, fishing, or forestry : 551

+Drivers who goes to bar more than once :596

 ![image](https://github.com/user-attachments/assets/34ee0e05-3f49-48db-89c1-a8c17ec3e034)

 Acceptance rate comparision (under-30', 'no-kids-widow', 'bar more than 4 times -Income less than 50K)